[Solved] How to Create a UEFI-bootable Portable Windows USB Drive?

 Why choose Hasleo WinToUSB?

-Are you looking for a free tool to create a UEFI bootable portable Windows USB drive?
-Below we will show you how to use Hasleo WinToUSB to install Windows to an USB drive as a UEFI bootable portable Windows USB drive.
+Need a free tool to create a UEFI-bootable portable Windows USB drive?
+Below we detail how to use Hasleo WinToUSB to install Windows on a USB drive as a UEFI-bootable portable system.

-How to create a UEFI bootable portable Windows USB drive with Hasleo WinToUSB?
+How to Create a UEFI-Bootable Portable Windows USB Drive using Hasleo WinToUSB?

 Click Windows To Go creator

 Step 2.
-Click "Select installation source", then click "Browse image file" and select the image file from the open dialog box as installation source, or choose a CD/DVD drive with a Windows installation DVD inserted as the installation source.
+Click "Select installation source" → "Browse image file".
+Then choose an image file from the dialog box as your source.
+Alternatively, select a CD/DVD drive with Windows installation media.

 Select installation source for Windows To Go

 Step 3.
-Hasleo WinToUSB scans for and lists installable operating systems, select the edition of Windows you want to install.
+Hasleo WinToUSB scans for and lists installable operating systems.
+Select your target Windows edition.

 Select Windows edition

 Step 4.
-Click "Select destination drive" and select the destination drive from the pop-up drive list.
-If the drive is not correctly recognized by Hasleo WinToUSB, you can click the refresh drive list button for the program to recognize the drive.
+Click "Select destination drive", then choose the target drive from the pop-up list.
+If If Hasleo WinToUSB fails to detect the drive, click the refresh drive list button to initiate drive recognition.

 Select destination drive

 Step 5.
-Choose the partition scheme and installation mode you want to use, and you can specify additional drivers or enable BitLocker to encrypt the Windows To Go USB drive according to your needs, then click "Proceed".
+Select your preferred partition scheme and installation mode.
+Optionally, you may specify additional drivers or enable BitLocker encryption for the Windows To Go drive, then click "Proceed".

 Select partition scheme and installation mode